 Making instant coffee in a coffee maker isn’t a good idea because it involves taking a roundabout route to something that can be done much more simply.
 If adding instant coffee instead of coffee grounds to your coffee maker led to a regular instant coffee drink, it would still be understandable.
 However, the actual result of adding instant powder is an extremely concentrated beverage.

 That’s because the water flow in a coffee maker is optimized for resistance.
-When water passes through grounds, it meets resistance as grounds don’t dissolve in water.
+When the water for coffee passes through grounds, it meets resistance as grounds don’t dissolve in water.
 Instant coffee, on the other hand, dissolves as it is made from freeze-dried liquid.
 As a result, a lot more coffee powder goes through the outlet compared to the amount of coffee essence that would go through if you used ground coffee.

 If you want to use the coffee maker because it is quicker, then you should keep adding instant coffee for later stages.
 Using this method, you will use instant coffee with (and not in) your coffee machine.
 This workaround allows you to control the amount of coffee powder that gets added to your cup and use the coffee machine to heat water.